Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrFabric.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
+Shows what would happen if the cmdlet is executed without actually executing the cmdlet.
-The cmdlet is not run.

 ```yaml
 Type: SwitchParameter